mantidproject/mantid/Code/Mantid/docs/source/interfaces/Muon_ALC.rst

 The Avoided Level Crossing (ALC) :math:`\mu SR` technique probes the energy levels of a muoniated radical system, and can be used to elucidate the regiochemistry of muonium addition, dynamic processes, and reaction kinetics, through measurement of the muon and proton hyperfine coupling interactions.
+Examples of how the ALC technique can be used are presented in this `brochure <http://www.mantidproject.org/images/3/39/Muon_level_crossing_resonance_leaflet.pdf>`__.

 Radical systems are formed during muon thermalisation, during which a portion of the implanted muons are able to capture electrons to form muonium (:math:`\mu+e`).
 Muonium